jd12/Robocode-Scanning/README.md

 An alternative technique is to oscillate your radar.
 Every time you see an opponent, you whipsaw the radar back so as to focus on one robot and continuously generate scan events.
 This is an improvement over the narrow beam because you are a little more aware of nearby robots.

 To make this work, you need a variable that keeps track of which direction to turn the radar, it will only ever have values of 1 and -1, so it can be small.
+You can learn more about different data types [here] (https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html).
 You can declare it in your robot like so:

 ```java
 class MyRobot extends AdvancedRobot {